ValueRaider/yfinance-cache/README.md

 ## Installation

-Not uploading to PIP until I am certain this is stable, so to install you need to pull from GitHub.
-You also need my fork of `yfinance` (branch 'integrate') with various fixes (eventually will merge upstream): https://github.com/ValueRaider/yfinance/tree/integrate
+Now available on PIP.
+You will need my fork of `yfinance` on branch 'integrate' - this has various essential fixes (eventually will merge upstream): https://github.com/ValueRaider/yfinance/tree/integrate

 To override PIP:
 ```
 import sys
 sys.path.insert(0, "path/to/my/fork/of/yfinance")
 import yfinance as yf
+import yfinance_cache as yfc
 print(yf) # verify loading right version
-sys.path.insert(0, "path/to/yfinance_cache")
-import yfinance_cache as yfc
 ```

 ## Known issues / pending tasks